hardikp/hardikp.github.io/books.md

 ## 2019

-* Shoe Dog: A Memoir by the Creator of Nike (Ongoing)
+* Nonviolent Communication (Ongoing)
 * Designing Data-Intensive Applications (Ongoing)
+* Becoming
+* Shoe Dog: A Memoir by the Creator of Nike
 * Born a Crime
 * Age of Ambition: Chasing Fortune, Truth, and Faith in the New China
 * The Rise and Fall of American Growth